ruchirbapat/Tanks/README.md

 # Tanks
-This is the game I am making as my Year 12 Major Work for Software Design and Development.
+This is the game I made for my Year 12 Software Design and Development Major Work.